ClarkCGA/moore_phase_6/README.md

 ## Help System

-Terrset contains a detailed and comprehensive buildo access the help system
+Terrset contains a detailed and comprehensive help and documentation system built into the application.
+To access the help system either go to File > Help > Contents and search any tool or workflow, or click the 'Help' button on any tool.

 ![image](https://github.com/user-attachments/assets/03516dcb-ec94-4bef-877a-ea61d74bd3ec)